tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Toxicity
 Overdose may cause respiratory depression and lead to death.
 Naloxone is the antidote, and repeated doses of naloxone may be needed.

-# ~Question 11
+# ~Question 13
-Which of the following is an antidote to overdosing on Dilaudid?
+Which drug is an antidote to Dilaudid?
 [RIGHT] Naloxone
 [WRONG] Flumazenil
 [WRONG] Erythromycin

-# ~Question 12
+# ~Question 14
-Which of the following drugs may cause respiratory depression and lead to death when overdosed?
+Which drug may cause respiratory depression and lead to death?

 [WRONG] Dexmedetomidine
 [WRONG] Versed